-- 25. The binding nature of the Constitution as Australia's highest law manifests an implementation of a fundamental feature of the rule of law.
-However, it is the text and structure of the Constitution, so made binding, that give concrete form to certain features of the rule of law aspiration. - 10 26.
+- 24. The binding nature of the Constitution as Australia's highest law manifests an implementation of a fundamental feature of the rule of law.
+However, it is the text and structure of the Constitution, so made binding, that give concrete form to certain features of the rule of law aspiration. - 25.
 That text and structure creates three arms of Government of the Commonwealth.
 It distributes power between those arms, and limits the powers of each.
 It continues the States and defines the relationship between the Commonwealth Government and those of the States.
 State and Commonwealth power alike are subject to, and bound by, the limits imposed by the Constitution.
 Whilst the legislative power of the States is subordinated to that of the Commonwealth by s 109, the scope of the Commonwealth's legislative power is expressly confined.
-Neither the States nor the Commonwealth, nor any arm of governmental power within them, has power to alter the Constitution. - 27.
-In particular, the strict separation of the judicial power of the Commonwealth, and other features express and implicit in Ch III, constitute a major plank of Australia's (partial) constitutional implementation of certain rule of law ideals.
-It is for this reason that Ch III has been described as giving "practical effect to the assumption of the rule of law"; it gives form and content to the legal limits on power rendered binding by covering clause 5.
+Neither the States nor the Commonwealth, nor any arm of governmental power within them, has power to alter the Constitution. - 26.
+The strict separation of the judicial power of the Commonwealth, and other features express and implicit in Ch III, constitute a major plank of Australia's (partial) constitutional implementation of certain rule of law ideals.
+It is for this reason that Ch III has been described as giving "practical effect to the assumption of the rule of